-As international art consultants, Artelier specialises in curating artwork collections for luxury yachts.
-As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the project.
+As yacht art consultants, Artelier specialises in curating artwork collections for luxury yachts.
+As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the yacht interior.

 Artelier provided turn-key curated art services for a recently completed major project, the Amels limited edition superyacht M/Y Plvs Vltra (74m).
 As specialist yacht art consultants, we collaborated 12 months prior to delivery with designers to develop a highly personalised artwork collection tailored to the yacht.

 A key area of focus was art for the yacht's main saloon, where we commissioned a pair of crystal sculptures for niches in the wall.
 The client had a particular interest in fluorite crystal, a rare type of blue-green hued gemstone, which we specially sourced directly from a mine in China.